BigglesDevs/InfoThief/ReadMe.md

 ## 🚨 Important Information 🚨

 #### 🔒 Security Disclaimer
 *This tool is intended for **educational** and **research** purposes only.
 Unauthorized use of this tool against systems, devices, or accounts without permission is **illegal** and unethical.
 The creators and contributors are not responsible for any misuse or damage caused by the use of this tool.*

 #### 📢 Important Notice
 *The creator of this project, **BigglesDevelopment**, is **not involved in or responsible for any actions or data gathered using this tool**.
-Any information sent or gathred using the tool is strictly the responsibility of the user.*
+Any information sent or gathred using the tool is strictly the responsibility of the user.* This was made for educational purpose only!

 #### 📞 Support & Contributions
 *We welcome contributions!
 Feel free to fork this repository and submit a pull request.
 If you have any questions or need assistance, open an issue in the repository.*